 3. Check drawers, cabinets, and openings

 Sometimes, people hide recording devices in storage spaces.
 One Airbnb guest claims they found a cell phone recording in the bathroom under the sink, for example.
 Examine areas like bookshelves, dressers, and closets, especially if those areas could hide a device that could record an area like your bedroom or bathroom.

 4. Use a scanner

 If you are really hell bent on preventing hidden devices from invading your privacy, you can invest in a hidden device detector.
 Cameras that use Bluetooth or Wi-Fi to send or receive data will emit an RF signal.
-You can purchase an RF signal detector to pick up those signals and then locate a hidden camera.
-This RF signal detector, for instance, costs about $25 on Amazon and has five modes to help locate hidden surveillance devices: Laser detection, vibration (mute) detection, beep detection, LED display detection, and headset mode.
+You can purchase an RF signal detector to pick up those signals and then locate a hidden camera., for instance, costs about $25 on Amazon and has five modes to help locate hidden surveillance devices: Laser detection, vibration (mute) detection, beep detection, LED display detection, and headset mode.

 You can buy other detectors for anywhere between $20 and upwards of $300.
 It just depends on the features and quality you’re looking for in a device scanner.
 No RF device is going to find hidden cameras 100 percent of the time though.
 If a camera is recording but not sending the data out, an RF detector will not pick up on the camera.

 You can also install certain apps on your phone that can scan for hidden cameras.
 These apps, like Hidden Camera Detector, may not be as accurate as an RF scanner, but for under $5 you can give them a try.

 In addition to scanning for a camera using an RF scanner or an app, you can also scan the Wi-Fi network for any cameras that are connected to the internet.
 Apps like Fing or iNet let you know what devices are connected to a network.